mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 From this I concluded that PhysX most likely pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
 Perhaps if PhysX modified their push out to be a function of penetration depth for small penetrations, it wouldn't have this behavior?

-Finally, the fourth side-effect I noticed was that although objects in large stacks _seemed_ to be at rest, they were actually jittering by small amounts, visible in the editor as tiny fluctuations below quantization precision as objects repeatedly tried to resolve penetration due to quantization, or were quantized just above a resting surface and fell down towards it.
+Finally, the fourth side-effect I noticed was that although objects in large stacks _seemed_ to be at rest, they were actually jittering by small amounts, visible only in the editor as tiny fluctuations below quantization precision as objects repeatedly tried to resolve penetration due to quantization, or were quantized just above a resting surface and fell down towards it.

 # Coming to Rest

 Had I gone down an incorrect fork in the road?
 At this point I was genuinely concerned.
 Perhaps stable networked stacks were not possible in PhysX?

+I was honestly about to give up when I looked at the problem again:

+1. Cubes are jittering, but they are only jittering by small amounts which are not visible in VR.

+2. The jitter seems to be proportional to the size of the

 (reader should understand that we have to write our own replacement that works with the limits of our quantization, reader should understand how this works with a ring buffer, and is focused on actual motion, so it ignores small imperceptible jitter in position/rotation, and only case if the objcet is moving sigificantly over time across a number of frames. physcis at rest heisenberg principle).